aramsimonyan1/forum-visualised/README.md

     $docker container run -p 8080:8080 my-forum-app

     Open your web browser and navigate to http://localhost:8080.
-    The forum webpage enabling You should now be able to user to Register or Login.
+    The forum webpage should now be able to Register or Login to the platform.

 ### List of functions: